-- An existing registry study, the Healthcare Worker Exposure Response and Outcomes (HERO) Registry Study, which was launched in April 2020 to characterize COVID-19 risk factors and outcomes among US healthcare workers by the Duke Clinical Research Institute (DCRI) - Major health systems distributing Pfizer-BioNTech COVID-19 vaccine to its employees, as determined by local jurisdictional EUA rollout plans.
+- An existing registry study, the Healthcare Worker Exposure Response and Outcomes (HERO) Registry, which was launched in April 2020 to characterize COVID-19 risk factors and outcomes among US healthcare workers, by the Duke Clinical Research Institute (DCRI). - The Project Baseline Community Study, an existing community of volunteers interested in contributing to clinical research.
+This study was launched in April 2019 by Verily Life Sciences and provides an opportunity to acquire, organize, analyze, and activate phenotypic data for a group of participants over time. - Major health systems distributing Pfizer-BioNTech COVID-19 vaccine to its employees, their families, and community members as determined by local jurisdictional EUA rollout plans.
 Once receiving systems are identified, study navigators will be identified for vaccination sites within systems and activated to ensure broad geographic diversity in the surveillance study.